NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 *   **New Simulation Layer: Air Pressure:** To enhance the scientific grounding of the climate model, a new air pressure layer will be added.
     *   **Implementation:** Following **Rule 8 (Scientifically-Grounded Abstraction)**, a new method `get_air_pressure(elevation_data)` will be added to the `WorldGenerator`.
 This will use a simplified version of the real-world barometric formula to calculate air pressure (in kPa or a similar unit) based on altitude.
 This new data layer will be available as a new view mode and can be used in the future to drive more complex wind and weather simulations.

-*   **World Edge Generation Control:** This feature will provide users with direct artistic control over the world's boundaries, allowing them to easily create contained continents or islands.
-    *   **Implementation:** A new UI element (e.g., a dropdown menu or checkbox) will be added to the editor, offering options like "Default", "Island Mode" (water border), and "Valley Mode" (mountain border).
-In the `WorldGenerator`, a 2D falloff map will be applied during the final stages of bedrock generation.
-For "Island Mode," this map will smoothly multiply the elevation down to zero at the world's edges.
-For "Valley Mode," it will blend the elevation up towards one, creating a containing mountain range.

 *   **Hydraulic Erosion & River Networks:** An algorithm to simulate water flow, carving rivers from mountains to the sea and creating more realistic drainage basins and deltas.

 ## Architectural Principles